-Clearly there is a tradeoff between coding rate and loss because both decreasing coding rate and increasing loss rate will lower the speech quality.
-In Fig. 6 the tradeoff between loss rate and coding mode is displayed taking into account Equation 6 and the measurement data of Fig. 3.
-If the loss rate exceeds a value of about
+Clearly, there is a tradeoff between coding rate and loss because both decreasing coding rate and increasing loss rate will lower the speech quality.
+In Fig. 7 the tradeoff in MOS between available channel bandwidth and, thus, loss rate on the one hand and coding mode on the other hand is displayed, taking into account Equation 6 and the measurement data of Fig. 3.
+If the loss rate exceeds a value of about 0.5% (i.e., the available bandwidth becomes too small compared to the coding rate), a better speech quality is achieved by a lower coding rate - the drop in MOS is very sharp if the coding rate exceeds the available bandwidth.
+As expected, voice flows are highly sensitive to losses and packet losses should be avoided by switching to a lower coding rate.